 “That’s my homeroom, too,” said the boy.
 “I’ll lead you there.”

-In Room 120 one of the boy’s friends waved them emphatically to their table.
+In Room 120 one of the boy’s friends waved them to their table.
 She was just under four-foot-six with short white-blonde hair.
 The boy sat across from her and unloaded books from his backpack, but never looked away from the other girl at the table.
-She had hair like maple syrup dripping gracefully alongside her neck as she read.
-Her book, Jillian noticed as she sat, was a copy of the bible.
-Meanwhile the shorter girl returned to plucking at a white eraser with her sharp nails, covering her quadrant of the table in crumbs.
+She had hair like maple syrup dripping down her neck as she read a well-worn bible.
+Meanwhile the shorter girl picked at a white eraser with sharp fingernails, spreading crumbs on her quadrant of the table.

-The homeroom teacher did not notice them enter late as she chalked her name on the blackboard.
-“Alright,” said the teacher, “now that you know my name, I want all of you to tell me yours.
-I recognize some of you from my freshman art classes, but you look like a new face.
-Yes, you,” she said, pointing again to Jillian.
-“How about introducing yourself?”
+The homeroom teacher chalked her name on the blackboard.
+“Alright,” they said, “now that you know my name I want all you to tell me yours.
+I recognize some of you from my freshman art class, but you’re a new face.
+Yes, you,” she said, pointing at Jillian.
+“Introduce yourself.”

 “Oh, sure.”
 Jillian cleared her throat.
-“My name is Jillian Diaz-Jackson.
-I just moved to LA from the East coast.”
-The short girl with white-blonde hair waved at her and smiled, then picked more crumbs from her eraser.
+“I’m Jillian Diaz-Jackson.
+I just moved here from the East coast.”
+The short girl with white-blonde hair waved and smiled, then picked more crumbs from her eraser.

-“Ms. Jillian Diaz-Jackson, tell us something interesting about yourself,” said the teacher.
+“Ms. Jillian, tell us something interesting about yourself,” said the teacher.

-“Um… My dad travels around the world for business, so he learns a lot of languages,” said Jillian.
-“He paces around the house repeating foreign phrases to memorize them, like he’s preaching.
-So I know a lot of languages, but only words related to finance.”
+“Um… My dad travels for business, so he learns lots of languages,” said Jillian.
+“He paces the house chanting foreign phrases to memorize them.
+So I learn languages, too, but only words related to finance.”